codingchili/programmer-roadmap/README.md

   - AI

 ## Project pipeline
+in progress
 - chili-core: ongoing long term project, used in other projects as much as possible.
 - flashcards-webapp: finish in near future, chili-core project and ethereum integration.
+- chili-core prototype: html5 game based on chili-core, long term currently in progress.

+planned
 - timeless-gitmon: time reporting for developers, one day timeboxed activity.
 - crypto-hexchange: order brokering with web ui. intensive project, to be dated.
+- ether-gate: ethereum payment processing, demo with flashcards-webapp.

+maintenance
+- ethereum-ingest: event ingestion to a queryable data store, for analysis and real time infographics/dashboard etc.
+- kbn-authentication-plugin: development driven by community demand. low priority.
 - excelastic: development driven by community demand. low priority.
-- kbn-authentication-plugin: development driven by community demand. low priority.
-- chili-core prototype: html5 game based on chili-core, long term currently in progress.
-- ethereum-ingest: event ingestion to a queryable data store, for analysis and real time infographics/dashboard etc.
-- ether-gate: ethereum payment processing, demo with flashcards-webapp.

 All projects needs to provide a value of some sort, skills development, monetary gains, reputation etc.
 All projects must include a well written readme and a youtube demo.